nicolastonon/tZq-TMVA-code/README.md

 _____________________________________________________________________________

 /!\ : The code looks for the Ntuples in ./Ntuples/, writes the plots in ./plots/ and writes te output files in ./outputs/
-    ---> Make sure you have created these repositories yourself !

 - NB : the Makefile is basic, so as long as these files are in the same directory, it should work anywhere.
 /!\ Only make sure to change the "LFLAGS" line in Makefile, so that it looks for the MVA libraries in *your* folder !